paulkarpenko/us-code-ui/uscode/title-20-education/chapter-031-general-provisions-concerning-education.md

 <a id="section-1232j"></a>
 ## § 1232j.
 Single local educational agency application
-**(a) General application to State agency or board** Each local educational agency which participates in an applicable program under which Federal funds are made available to such agency through a State agency or board shall submit to such agency or board a general application containing the assurances set forth in subsection (b) of this section.
+**(a) General application to State agency or board** Each local educational agency which participates in an applicable program under which Federal funds are made available to such agency through a State agency or board shall submit to such agency or board a general application containing the assurances set forth in subsection (b).
 That application shall cover the participation by that local educational agency in all such programs.

-**(b) Assurances** The general application submitted by a local educational agency under subsection (a) of this section shall set forth assurances—
+**(b) Assurances** The general application submitted by a local educational agency under subsection (a) shall set forth assurances—

 (1) that the local educational agency will administer each program covered by the application in accordance with all applicable statutes, regulations, program plans, and applications;